 This site has been on the web since May 26, 2002.
 Click to contact the webmaster with any comments or questions about this page.

-With the recent expansion of the Little League World Series from eight to sixteen teams, the Division 1 states have come full-circle, and will again face each other.
+With the expansion of the Little League World Series from eight to sixteen teams in 2001, the Division 1 states came full-circle, and again face one another.
 Now, however, there is a greater reward for the winner: a berth in the Little League World Series.

 Click on the toolbar on the left to view current and past tournament results for the Midwest Region tournament, and for Central Region tournaments held prior to the Little League World Series expansion in 2001.